Lucas-Pardo/RT_Assignment_2/README.md

 * **Note:** We use *terminator* terminals to launch the nodes, it can be installed using the command `sudo apt install terminator`.
 Nevertheless, the terminal used to launch the nodes can also be changed manually, for instance, "terminator -x" can be substituted by "gnome-terminal -x", "konsole -e", "xterm -e" or whatever other terminal.
 However, in our *WSL* system with Ubuntu 20.04, *konsole* terminal crashes nodes A and C for a reason we have not been able to determine.

+## Improvements

+* **Error handling:** There is very few error checking and handling in the code, which is not ideal.

+* **Wrong input handling:** There are several instances in which the user provide an input to the program and we do not check or handle it properly.
+For instance, we do not check if the arguments passed (`rate`, `goal_x` and `goal_y`) are numbers, we just assume they are, which will produce errors when converting it from string to float in the case that they are not numbers.
+Error that we have not handled.
+The other instance of wrong input is in the [exit routine](#exit-routine) of node A. To retry the user must input the new position of the goal, numbers that we do not check whether they are numbers and would produce the same error as before.

+* **Proper exiting:** Only node A has a proper exit routine in which the program finishes and returns zero.
+The other two nodes are run forever and can only be stopped with signals (`SIGINT`, `SIGTERM`, etc.).
+Right now the easiest way is to just close the terminal in which they are initialized, which automatically sends signal `SIGHUP` to terminate the node.